Planning & Designing a Kitchen That Works for You

 Pros: Watching the Kids

 If you have a young family and lead a busy life, it’s never easy trying to manage dinner time whilst making sure your kids are doing their homework or are playing safely.
 With an open plan space, you can keep an eye on the kids and help with homework whilst preparing dinner without the need to constantly poke your head around doorways and walls to check up on them.
+Additionally, open plan spaces instantly encourage greater interaction so if your children are present in the room with you, it’s a great way to have them involved in preparing for dinner time which makes for a stronger bond and involvement in the day-to-day chores around the house.

 Great Interior Design Means Three Rooms Can Combine into One.
 Image credit: Homebuilding & Renovating